Skip to main content

 Advice when using a barbecue

-Follow this advice when using a barbecue, whether it’s a disposable one, gas or charcoal:
+When using a barbecue, whether it’s disposable, gas or charcoal:

 • read the manufacturer’s instructions